spruceUI/spruceOS-Installer/README.md

 ## To-Do
-- Twig updater: multiple partitions could prove VERY difficult. idk how to address this.
 - The info could be centered vertically in the space below the button instead of straddling it?
 - Checkboxes for various additional packages:
     - all themes